Testing applications with GitLab

 : At the second stage, the executable file is run.pack

-: At the third stage, an archive with the executable file is created, which you can download via the GitLab web interface after the script successfully finishes.
+: At the third stage, an archive with the executable file is created, which you can download via the GitLab web interface after the scenario is successfully completed.
 Underartifacts

 , there is a list of files available for download.